 Although attacking from the Truck is not the focus of this article, we’re going to check some direct submission options.
 In the spirit of the article, though, we’ll discuss how you can get them while doing BJJ transitions.

 The easiest attacks are on the lower body.
 Here, the banana split is the most obvious solution.
 Namely, as you transition, all you need is to have your hand hooked around the thigh of the free leg for a banana split.
 As you land in the truck you simply pull with your arms and extend your hips for a brutal crotch ripper.
 The problem is that this is an illegal submission under the IBJJF.
 Furthermore, you can transition directly to, or proceed to hit a calf slicer from there.
-For the slicer, you need to get the foot of the hooked leg and pull towards you.
-This is a move that’s legal from brown belt onward.
+For the slicer, you need to get the foot of the hooked leg and pull it towards you.
+This is a move that’s legal from the brown belt onward.

 Finally, the Twister position is also available as a transitional attack from the Truck.
 All you need is to release any grips and continue extending your hips.
-This can lead directly to a rear naked choke attack or into the Twister if you trap an arm along the way.
+This can lead directly to a Rear Naked Choke attack or into the Twister if you trap an arm along the way.
 Remember that the Twister position is not illegal if you don’t go for the neck crank.
 Armbars and wristlocks are also available from there.

 All in all, using BJ Jtranistions to attack with your submissions is an advanced way of approaching the grappling game.
 The Truck is the ultimate pit stop for any kind of transitional game, as it can lead you into submissions or other great positions.
-Whether you like to get the back, top half guard or simply want to finish from there, you have every option open from the truck.
+Whether you like to get them back, top half guard, or simply want to finish from there, you have every option open from the truck.
 Give these BJJ transitions into the Truck a go, and by the time you master them, you’ll be a force to reckon with!